mikiokubo/optseqtrial/README.md

  - for Mac
  > `!chmod +x optseq-mac`

-4. Import package and write a code:> `from optseqtrial.scop import *`
+4. Import package and write a code:> `from optseqtrial.optseq import *`
 5. (Option) Install other packages if necessarily:

 > `!pip install plotly pandas numpy matplotlib`